DevAwizard/Toolbox/editor/neovim/README.md

 ```

-### Step 4: Install a Coding Font (Optional but Recommended)
+### 🛠 Step 4: Install or Enable a Coding Font (Optional but Recommended)

 A good coding font with ligatures and icon support enhances your Neovim experience, especially with plugins like Telescope and lualine.
-Since homebrew/cask-fonts is no longer available, here’s how to install fonts manually:
+Follow the instructions below depending on your setup.

+#### 💡 Scenario 1: Fonts Are Preinstalled in iTerm2

+If you’re using iTerm2, many popular coding fonts (like Nerd Fonts) are already preinstalled.
+You can skip manual installation and enable one of these fonts directly:

+1. Open iTerm2 Preferences:
+   - Press Cmd + , or go to iTerm2 > Preferences from the menu bar.

+2. Navigate to Profiles:
+   - In the Preferences window, click on the Profiles tab.
+	- Select your active profile (e.g., Default).

+3. Go to the Text Tab:
+   - Click on the Text tab (🖋️).

+4. Select a Preinstalled Font:
+   - Under the Font section:
+      - Click the dropdown or gear icon next to the current font.
+   - Choose a preinstalled font with Nerd Font support, such as:
+      - MesloLGS NF (default in iTerm2, supports Nerd Fonts).
+      - JetBrains Mono Nerd Font.
+      - Hack Nerd Font.
+5. Save and Apply:
+   - Close the Preferences window.
+The new font will automatically apply to your terminal.

+#### 💡 Scenario 2: Manually Install Fonts

 1. Visit the [Nerd Fonts Website](https://www.nerdfonts.com/).